marionebl/jaketrent-blog/content/post/calling-webservices-java.md

   - "webservice"
   - "ssl"
 description: In Java Land, everything is tied up in multiple layers of multi-colored wrapping paper.
 The abstraction often provides niceties and protections and conveni
-keywords: java, security, tomcat, webservice, ssl
+metaKeywords: java, security, tomcat, webservice, ssl
 published: true
 ---